decentralized-identity/trust-establishment/spec/v1/spec.md

 ~ Refers to the [W3C specification](https://www.w3.org/TR/vc-data-model) of the Verifiable Credentials Data Model.

 [[def:Topic, Topics, Trust Topic]]
-~ A [[ref:Schema]]-driven document that gives purpose to a trust document.
+~ A [[ref:Schema]]-defined subject that gives purpose to a trust document.
 A topic can be anything: from the tangibly measurable (e.g. success rate of a business process) to the intangible (e.g. how one party feels about another).

 [[def:Trust Establishment, Trust Establishment Document, Trust Establishment Documents]] ~ The process by which a [[ref:Party]] makes trust statements about a given [[ref:Party]] for a given [[ref:Topic]] using Trust Establishment Documents.